 A patent is a right (power to exclude others from using) that the government gives a person in exchange for it describing in detail the exact nature of their invention, that is, in exchange for anyone to create and use the product or technology, through the United States Patent and Trademark Office (USPTO).
 The government wants to promote the progress and development of its citizenship and when people share their discoveries, more discoveries arise.
 Examples of things patentable: safety pin, clothes hangers, remote control, umbrella, bluetooth, etc.

 What is the right that the government confers on these inventors in exchange for their ideas?
 The right to prevent anyone from using their invention without their permission for a term of 17 years.
 This term of time is what is known as the life of the patent.

 The information of your discovery will be public once you apply for the patent but you will be protected in case someone uses your idea without your permission.
-Pretty much you will sell that right through a license agreement.
-A license being a permission to use the patent in exchange for anything valuable (almost always money).
+You can commercialize that right through a license agreement.
+A license grants permission to use the patent in exchange for anything valuable.

 Do you have a new design, product or technology, not obvious, useful and susceptible to being exploited commercially?
 Then, you should consider the patent right.

-In some instances, when you want your invention to remain potentially yours forever, you need to implement a trade secrets policy.
-For example, you create the most succulent fried chicken recipe, just like KFC, and you don’t want anyone to know what makes your fried chicken so freaking tasty.
-If you go for a trade secrets policy, it’s your responsibility to protect, at all times, your trade secret.
+Let’s say that you create the most succulent fried chicken recipe, just like KFC, and you don’t want anyone to know what makes your fried chicken so freaking tasty.
+In this case, you can implement a trade secrets policy and your invention can remain yours forever.
+If you have a trade secret, it’s your responsibility to protect, at all times, your trade secret.

-Now you know that you can’t patent a logo.
-Still not sure how to protect your intellectual property?
-Don’t know if you should file for a copyright, patent, trademark, trade secrets or a combination of these?
+Now you know that you can’t patent a logo but you can protect your rights in that logo with trademark and/or copyright.
+Still not sure how to protect your logo?
 Don’t worry, contact Solid Rep at 787-647-6336 or at [email protected]